The Clear Edge

 At $100K MRR with 8 team members and 3 months of stable revenue, Magnus is in the pattern where everything looks fine right before it stops scaling cleanly.

-Most operators push from $100K toward $150K and hit the wall at $140K.
-Magnus decided to treat this as the last stable moment before that wal
+Most operators push from $100K toward $150K and hit the wall at $140K, while Magnus chooses to treat this as the last stable moment before that wall.

 The math’s clear: